 The outcome?
 I am free of the negative emotions and feel appreciation, gratefulness and love once more, I feel inspired and motivated by life again, I am perfectly comfortable in my own company and know myself better than ever.

-Further reading: These books, articles and videos have all positively impacted my life and aided me in my recovery;
+Further reading: These books have all positively impacted my life and aided me in my recovery.
+Have you read any of them?